jesusrafaelchris/SwiftUI/Week 4.md

 ```
 This means SwiftUI is trying to create two views with the same identifier, which isn't allowed.

-To fix this, make sure each item is uniquely identifiable.

-You might be tempted to use UUID() as an easy way to ensure uniqueness, but it can lead to issues when SwiftUI tries to diff and update views.
+To fix duplicate `id` issues, each item in your list should be uniquely identifiable.
+While using `UUID()` might seem like an easy solution, it can cause problems when SwiftUI tries to diff and update views.

 #### Problems with `UUID()` as an ID